What Is a Cross-Connection?

 Seasonal Water Use Systems

-When seasonal water use systems such as irrigation systems, pools, pool houses, and summer homes are reactivated, the connected backflow assemblies must be tested and the WSSC Plumbing and Fuel Gas Code requires that the test results be electronically submitted to WSSC Water.
+When seasonal water use systems such as irrigation systems, pools, pool houses, and summer homes are reactivated, a registered plumbing firm must test the connected backflow assemblies.
+Additionally, the WSSC Plumbing and Fuel Gas Code requires that the registered plumbing firm electronically submit test results to WSSC Water.

 Tip for owners: Consider including backflow testing to your spring start-up contract for pools and irrigation systems.